 This disease may also change the results of the following tests:

-People with Whipple disease need to take long-term antibiotics to cure any infections of the brain and central nervous system.
+People with Whipple disease need to take long-term antibiotics to cure the infection that may include sites in the brain and central nervous system.
 An antibiotic called ceftriaxone is given through a vein (IV).
 It is followed by another antibiotic (such as trimethoprim-sulfamethoxazole) taken by mouth for up to 1 year.

 If symptoms come back during antibiotic use, the medicines may be changed.